zjniu/CelloriDocs/docs/source/usage.rst

     * Block Size: Odd size of pixel neighborhood which is used for local thresholding (e.g., 3, 5, 7, ..., 21).
     * Nuclei Diameter: Estimated lower bound of nuclei diameters.
 Any objects smaller than this threshold will not be considered for segmentation.

 6. We will first explore the efforts of the sigma parameter.
 A higher sigma results in more blurring, which reduces the issues of background noise and over-segmentation of single nuclei.
-If we look at segmentation when sigma is 0.5, notice that some single nuclei are being split up into 2 or even 3 separate nuclei. this could lead to worse clustered nuclei splitting.
+If we look at segmentation when sigma is 0.5, notice that some single nuclei are being split up into two or even three separate nuclei.
+However, a sigma that is too high could fail to split clustered nuclei, or worse, miss nuclei altogether, as seen in the segmentation when sigma is 3.5.

 .. list-table::
    :widths: 33 33 33